gasp-xyz/mangata-sdk/README.md

 # DO NOT USE.
 UNDER DEVELOPMENT

-# mangata-SDK

-Mangata Software Development Kit (SDK) is a toolset for convenient communication with Mangata Substrate node.

-# mangata-ts
+# Getting Started

-Mangata-ts is a first library, built in typescript that provides easy methods for buying and selling assets on Mangata DEX.
+Mangata SDK is a first library, built in typescript that provides easy methods for buying and selling assets on Mangata DEX.
 The main purpose is to save time for builders of client applications, primarily for algorithmic traders and frontend interface builders.

 # Basic use case (Unstable and under construction)